Additional reporting by Mackenzie Tatannani

 Sharing similar sentiments about his family history is Vasilios Michialis of Ardsley Diner.
 “Of the group that left Greece years ago for a better life, most came over on merchant ships, and they’d work as cooks or dishwashers,” he says.
 “My grandfather started it in my family, then my uncle did it.
 He saved enough money, opened his own diner, and hired all his brothers to work there.
 In Greek culture, food is life.
 Family and food.”

-“The rumor earlier this year was that BLD would get knocked down,” he says.
+“The rumor was that BLD would get knocked down,” he says.
 “I own the surrounding properties and talked to an architect to attempt to bring some life into the area.
 We considered a lot, like moving the diner, or putting a variation of it in the bottom part of an apartment building or even moving it to another part of Larchmont to fill up the empty spaces here.”

 Whatever the final plan, Katsaros assures us that BLD will be a part of Larchmont, much like the diner business itself has been a fixture in his life.
 Katsaros — whose father was an electrician by trade — got started working in diners when his uncle brought him in to work weekends.
 He liked it so much that he ultimately attended the New York Restaurant School.